-With most Texas foreclosures, you do not owe your mortgage lender money after the foreclosure sale, even if the sale amount is not enough to cover your mortgage balance.
-But if the foreclosure is on a home equity loan, you could be on the hook for a deficiency (when the mortgage balance exceeds the sale price).
+With most Texas foreclosures, you may owe your mortgage lender money after the foreclosure sale if the sale amount is not enough to cover your mortgage balance.
+But if the foreclosure is on a home equity loan, you're not on the hook for a deficiency (when the mortgage balance exceeds the sale price).
 Read on to learn what a deficiency judgment is, when your lender can collect one against you in Texas, and what happens to the deficiency in a short sale or a deed in lieu of foreclosure.

 What Is a Deficiency After Foreclosure?